 Interested in an application that can help reduce costs?
 Check out ReferralMD’s CRM Software specifically designed for healthcare.

 In just the first two performance years, provider groups have saved more than $384 million in Medicare spending.
-According to the Center for Medicare and Medicaid Savings (CMS), total gross savings amounted to $279.9 million in 2012 and $104.5 million in 2013.
+According to the Centers for Medicare and Medicaid Savings (CMS), total gross savings amounted to $279.9 million in 2012 and $104.5 million in 2013.
 While not every Pioneer ACO saw success, however, those that did, received total model savings of over $96 million, and qualified for shared savings payments of $68 million.
 Additionally, results also showed that the Pioneers slowed cost increases by an average by only 0.3% versus 0.8% for Medicare FFS beneficiaries.
 These figures demonstrate that, while still in its infancy, ACOs are indeed able to reduce costs while providing greater quality of care.

 One such Pioneer, who cut costs and saw notable financial success, was New York City-based Montefiore Medical Center.
 According to the CMS, Montefiore achieved the highest economic performance among the 32 Pioneer ACOs.
 By collaborating with physicians in the community, Montefiore was able to reduce costs by 7% and improve care overall according to the quality benchmarks set by the CMS for more than 23,000 patients.
 However, this was not easily achieved.
-To receive the $14 million of savings it generated for Medicare, Montefiore had to establish strong partnerships and successfully coordinate with physicians within their network.
+To receive the $14 million of savings it generated for Medicare, Montefiore had to establish strong partnerships and successfully coordinate care with physicians within their network.
 “Our success reflects our unique approach to healthcare and our strong partnerships with community physicians and other regional healthcare providers,” said Steven M. Safyer, M.D., president and chief executive officer of Montefiore Medical Center.

 Therefore, it should be noted that to reduce costs and increase savings, practices, and physicians should carefully consider which healthcare providers they choose as partners.
 Otherwise, it could mean sharing losses instead of profits for their business.